What are ministry shares?

 Where does the money go?

 The Christian Reformed Church uses ministry shares to fund a variety of requested ministries both within North America and around the world.
 The vast majority of every dollar of ministry shares goes directly to ministry programs that start new churches, train servant leaders, support chaplains, resource congregations, and reach out to our neighbors through media and evangelism.

 Do ministry shares pay for everything our denomination does?

 No, but they are the foundation for much of it.
-Ministry shares provide about 40 percent of the budgets for our mission agencies, about 50 percent of the budget for Calvin Theological Seminary and about 80 percent of the budgets for pastoral ministries.
-They also support the work of the denominational office by funding a broad range of denominational and synodical services.
-Other sources of revenue include individual gifts, special church offerings and member bequests, as well as product sales (Faith Alive Christian Resources) and tuition fees (Calvin College and Seminary).
+Ministry shares provide about 40 percent of the budgets for our mission agencies, 50 percent of the budget for Calvin Theological Seminary and an average of 70 percent for various ministries that support CRC congregations.

 Who gets ministry shares?